 Speaking of efficiency, several manufacturing plants have released their plans of expanding their EV production capacity as a result of increased policy support.
 This is, of course, good news for the market at large, since it means that the supply of EVs will be able to catch up with the demand.

-Altogether EVs consumed approximately 58 terawatt-hours of electricity in 2018, a large proportion of which can be attributed to two-wheelers in China.
-Overall, currently China accounts for 80% of the world electricity demand for EVs.
+Altogether EVs consumed approximately 80 terawatt-hours of electricity in 2019, a large proportion of which can be attributed to two-wheelers in China.
+Overall, China accounts for 80% of the world electricity demand for EVs.

 While it’s true that EVs increase electricity consumption, that can become the saving grace of energy utilities in the future.
-By the 2040’s, electric vehicles will add up to over 30 TWh of installed battery storage capacity.
-For utilities, this means that EVs offer cheap energy storage, with no capital cost and relatively low operating costs.
+By the 2040s, electric vehicles will add up to over 30 TWh of installed battery storage capacity.
+For utilities, this means that EVs offer cheap energy storage, win no capital cost and relatively low operating costs.

 It’s no secret that governmental and local policies play a huge role in the adoption of EVs.
 Now, let’s look at some of the most effective EV-related policies from around the world.